ish-2000/ish-2000/README.md

 - 🌱 I’m currently learning Next Js
 - 🧑‍🎓 I’m an Undergraduate at SLIIT
 - 📫 How to reach me ish-1000@gmail.com
--  ⚡ Fun fact Call me as Tinu
+- ⚡ Fun fact: Fuelled by code and powered by coffee!

  </td>
 <td width="100%" align="left">